boghammar/MMM-SL-PublicTransport/README.md

         module: 'MMM-SL-PublicTransport',
         position: 'top-right'
         config: {
-            apikey: 'your-api-key',
+            apikey: 'your-api-key',         // REQUIRED.
-            stationid: 'your-station-id',   // You need to run the utility findStation to get this
+            stationid: 'your-station-id',   // REQUIRED.
+You need to run the utility findStation to get this
+            stationname: 'name',            // This is the name of the station.
+It's shown in the header
-            direction: 1,                   // Optional, if set only show departures in that direction
+            direction: 1,                   // Optional, if set only show departures in that direction.
+Not implemented yet
-            lines: [],                      // Optional, only show the lines listed in the array
+            lines: [],                      // Optional, only show the lines listed in the array.
+Not implemented yet
             showdisturbances: false,        // Not implemented yet
-            animationSpeed: 2000,
+            animationSpeed: 0,
             fade: true,
-            fadePoint: 0.25,
+            fadePoint: 0.2,
         }
     },
     ...